1cbyc/1cbyc-web-scraper/README.md

 ## Features

-- Can scrape from multiple web pages
+- can scrape from multiple web pages
-- Can handle pagination
+- can handle pagination
 - can store scraped data in an SQLite db (adding support for more soon)
 - can mimic a web browser by setting custom headers
 - (not to be a brag but) i added a way to classify the scraped data as individual texts